sanmai/pipeline/README.md

     var_dump($pipeline->toArray());
     /* ['bar', 'baz'] */
     ```
+  This method also takes an optional argument to keep the keys.

 - The resulting pipeline is an iterator and should be assumed not rewindable, just like generators it uses.